ni/monodrive-documentation/docs/scenario_editor/scenarios.md

  It is important to Clear All assets on the editor before using any client to playback the scenario.
 Failing to do that, may cause issues with the playback.

  Example json file generated for the truck with two nested cones, a motorcycle, and another random cone that is not attached to the truck.
-Note, all objects spawned by the scenario system can be manipulated during runtime by using the UpdateState command!

 ## Scenario File Reference